replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Fixes message used to inform when the preflights checks were succeed or ignored.
 * Fixes an issue where the longhorn to openebs migration preparation preflight failed due to the following error: `error scaling down pods using longhorn volumes: error scaling down *v1.statefulset default/kotsadm-rqlite: Operation cannot be fulfilled on statefulsets.apps "kotsadm-rqlite": the object has been modified; please apply your changes to the latest version and try again`.
 * Fixes issue with Longhorn volumes not able to be rolled back after a storage migration with the `error: Error: error rolling back volume ... replicas: Operation cannot be fulfilled on volumes.longhorn.io ...`.
-* Fixes weave uninstall by removing interfaces first and began to remove lib/weave.
-Bug fixed introduced only to weave `0.21.5`.
+* Fixes an issue when uninstall weave by removing interfaces first and removing lib/weave for weave versions equals or upper than `0.21.5`.

 ## v2023.05.25-0